AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 <h2>Real news reads like fake news</h2>

-After <a href="https://www.poynter.org/2012/the-story-of-when-newsweek-ditched-its-fact-checkers-then-made-a-major-error/185899/">major errors surfaced</a> in a Newsweek article, spokesman Andrew Kirk offered this defence: "We, like other news organisations today, rely on our writers to submit factually accurate material."
+After <a href="https://www.poynter.org/2012/the-story-of-when-newsweek-ditched-its-fact-checkers-then-made-a-major-error/185899/">major errors surfaced</a> in a Newsweek article, spokesman Andrew Kirk offered this defense: "We, like other news organizations today, rely on our writers to submit factually accurate material."

 So <a href="http://krugman.blogs.nytimes.com/2012/08/19/unethical-commentary-newsweek-edition/">Paul Krugman was right</a> when he said, "I guess they don’t do fact-checking."
 What he neglected to mention was neither does his paper: